zbo14/web-tree-crawler/README.md

 ### Usage

 ```
-Usage: [OPTION=] web-tree-crawler URL
+Usage: [option=] web-tree-crawler <url>

 Options:
-  BATCH_SIZE    The number of requests to send at a time (default=200)
+  batchSize, b  The number of requests to send at a time (default=200)
-  COOKIES       Cookies to send with each request
+  cookies  , c  Cookies to send with each request
-  HEADERS       Headers to send with each request
+  headers  , h  Headers to send with each request
-  OUTFILE       Write the result to file instead of stdout
+  outFile  , o  Write the tree to file instead of stdout
+  pathList , p  File containing paths to initially crawl
-  TIME_LIMIT    The max number of seconds to run (default=120)
+  timeLimit, t  The max number of seconds to run (default=120)
+  verbose  , v  Log info and progress to stdout
 ```

 ### Examples